News

 The study was conducted on a small subgroup of Japanese patients with myelofibrosis.

-Momelotinib (Ojjaara; GSK) demonstrated favorable tolerability and spleen volume reduction (SVR) compared with ruxolitinib (Jakafi; Incyte Corp) in Janus kinase (JAK) inhibitor-naïve patients with myelofibrosis.
-The data comes out of the phase 3 SIMPLIFY-1 trial (NCT01969838) to determine the efficacy and safety of momelotinib for treatment of primary myelofibrosis (PMF), post-polycythemia vera or post-essential thrombocythemia myelofibrosis.1
+Momelotinib (Ojjaara; GSK) demonstrated favorable tolerability and spleen volume reduction (SVR) compared with ruxolitinib (Jakafi; Incyte Corp) in Janus kinase (JAK) inhibitor–naïve patients with myelofibrosis, according to a subanalysis in a small group of Japanese patients.
+The data come out of the main phase 3 SIMPLIFY-1 trial (NCT01969838) to determine the efficacy and safety of momelotinib for treatment of primary myelofibrosis (PMF), post-polycythemia vera or post-essential thrombocythemia myelofibrosis.1

 myelofibrosis jak inhibitors